 In addition, the number and percentage of shares owned by the following persons include the indicated number of unvested shares which such persons have been granted under our SIP in the form of time-based only grants as of February 26, 2018: Mr. Powell Brown - 54,957; Mr. Watts - 28,727; Mr. Penny - 52,174; Mr. Strianese - 59,289; Mr. Walker - 42,930; and all current directors and executive officers as a group - 253,574.
 These time-based only grants have voting and dividend rights, but the holders thereof have no power to sell or dispose of the shares, and the shares are subject to forfeiture in the event that the recipient does not continue to be employed with us for a specified number of years following the date of grant.
-Of the shares beneficially owned by Mr. Hyatt Brown, 20,886,328 are held of record by Ormond Riverside, Limited Partnership, of which Swakopmund, Inc. is the General Partner that has voting and investment power

-- over such shares.
-Swakopmund, Inc. is 100% owned by the Swakopmund Trust of 2009, a revocable trust created by Mr. Hyatt Brown, who is the sole trustee thereof and retains the sole voting and investment powers with respect to all the shares of Swakopmund, Inc. An additional 27,957 shares are beneficially owned jointly with Mr. Hyatt Brown's spouse, and these shares have shared voting and investment power, and an additional 68,000 shares are held in an IRA account. - (5) Mr. Hugh Brown's ownership includes 400 shares owned by his spouse, as to which he disclaims beneficial ownership - Mr. Powell Brown's ownership includes 12,087 shares owned by children living in his household, as to which he disclaims beneficial ownership.
-Mr. Powell Brown's ownership includes 224 shares owned by his spouse, as to which he disclaims beneficial ownership.
-(6) (7) - (8) Mr. Penny's ownership includes 96 shares owned by children living in his household, as to which he disclaims beneficial ownership, and 148,989 shares owned jointly with spouse.
-Includes amounts beneficially owned by all our current directors and executive officers as of February 26, 2018, as a group. - (9) (10) - (11) - (12) - The amount shown is derived from a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") on January 29, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G/A, BlackRock has sole voting power over 9,321,562 shares and sole dispositive power over 9,778,068 shares.
-The amount shown is derived from a Schedule 13G filed by First Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G filed by First Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G filed by Tirst Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G/A filed by Tirst Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G/A filed by Tirst Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
-According to the Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 8, 2018 reporting beneficial ownership as of December 31, 2017.
+- (4) Of the shares beneficially owned by Mr. Hyatt Brown, 20,886,328 are held of record by Ormond Riverside, Limited Partnership, of which Swakopmund, Inc. is the General Partner that has voting and investment power over such shares.
+Swakopmund, Inc. is 100% owned by the Swakopmund Trust of 2009, a revocable trust created by Mr. Hyatt Brown, who is the sole trustee thereof and retains the sole voting and investment powers with respect to all the shares of Swakopmund, Inc. An additional 27,957 shares are beneficially owned jointly with Mr. Hyatt Brown's spouse, and these shares have shared voting and investment power, and an additional 68,000 shares are held in an IRA account. - (5) Mr. Hugh Brown's ownership includes 400 shares owned by his spouse, as to which he disclaims beneficial ownership. - (6) Mr. Powell Brown's ownership includes 12,087 shares owned by children living in his household, as to which he disclaims beneficial ownership - (7) Mr. Proctor's ownership includes 224 shares owned by his spouse, as to which he disclaims beneficial ownership. - (8) Mr. Penny's ownership includes 96 shares owned by children living in his household, as to which he disclaims beneficial ownership, and 148,989 shares owned jointly with spouse.
+(9) Includes amounts beneficially owned by all our current directors and executive officers as of February 26, 2018, as a group. - (10) The amount shown is derived from a Schedule 13G/A filed by BlackRock, Inc. ("BlackRock") on January 29, 2018 reporting beneficial ownership as of December 31, 2017.
+According to the Schedule 13G/A, BlackRock has sole voting power over 9,321,562 shares and sole dispositive power over 9,778,068 shares. - (11) The amount shown is derived from a Schedule 13G filed by First Eagle Investment Management, LLC ("First Eagle") on February 6, 2018 reporting beneficial ownership as of December 31, 2017.
+According to the Schedule 13G, First Eagle has sole voting power over 6,709,171 shares and sole dispositive power over 7,102,779 shares. - (12) The amount shown is derived from a Schedule 13G/A filed by The Vanguard Group ("Vanguard") on February 8, 2018 reporting beneficial ownership as of December 31, 2017.
 According to the Schedule 13G/A, Vanguard has sole voting power over 67,826 shares, shared voting power over 13,539 shares, sole dispositive power over 11,508,104 shares, and shared dispositive power over 66,475 shares.